 - 1 tbsp butter

-- In a large bowl, whisk together mayonnaise, egg yolks, parsley, mustard, lemon juice, old bay and cayenne until combined.
+- In a large bowl, whisk together mayonnaise, eggs, parsley, mustard, lemon juice, Old Bay and cayenne until combined.

 - Next fold in crabmeat and breadcrumbs and shape into 6-8 crabcakes.
 Place in the refrigerator for about 30 minutes.

 - Add butter and olive oil to the skillet over medium heat.

 - Cook crab cakes for 4-5 minutes on each side until golden brown.